flame/blis/docs/Discord.md

 You can even stay logged in on multiple devices!
 Each one will automatically sync itself to newly sent/received messages.

 In this document, we'll walk you through each step necessary to join the BLIS Discord community.
 First, we'll talk about how to [create a Discord account](#creating-an-account) (if you don't already have one).
 Then, we'll explain how to [obtain the invite link](#obtaining-the-invite-link).
 And finally, we'll tell you how to use that invite link to [join the BLIS Discord server](#joining-the-blis-server).

+If you want to skip straight to the invite link, go to the [obtain the invite link](#obtaining-the-invite-link).
+Just be sure to remove the dashes and equal signs!

 ## Creating an account